Support

 SHORTCUTACTION

-Shift-Command-TAdd task on sibling topics
+Shift-Command-TAdd or remove tasks from sibling topics

-Shift-Command-YCheck sibling topics
+Shift-Command-YCheck or uncheck tasks from sibling topics

 Priorities